asduser/app-version-manager/README.md

 1. [direct-keys-specifying](https://github.com/asduser/app-version-manager/tree/master/demos/1-direct-keys-specifying) - manually set values into the localStorage.
 2. [data-auto-loading](https://github.com/asduser/app-version-manager/tree/master/demos/2-data-auto-loading) - how data can be loaded depend on localStorage value.
 3. [data-auto-loading](https://github.com/asduser/app-version-manager/tree/master/demos/3-modifying-existing-data) - detect internal changes and localStorage saving.
-4. [removed-keys-collection](https://github.com/asduser/app-version-manager/tree/master/demos/4-removed-keys-collection) - remove only specified values from the client storage.
+4. [removed-keys-collection](https://github.com/asduser/app-version-manager/tree/master/demos/4-removed-keys-collection) - remove only determined values from the client storage.
 5. [session-continue](https://github.com/asduser/app-version-manager/tree/master/demos/6-session-continue) - update application but continue user session.

 ## Questions

-**What does mean `_CFG_PATH_ 404 (Not Found)` in console?**
+**What does mean `PATH_TO_VERSION_MANAGER_CONFIG_JSON 404 (Not Found)` in console?**

+* Wasn't specified parameter `configPath`.
 If you use `autoCopy` behaviour, the target file generates an appropriate source inside itself with actual path to `config.json` file.
-Otherwise, specify this path manually in `settings.json` -> `configPath`.
+Otherwise, set this path manually in `settings.json` -> `configPath`.

 > **Example**: `app-version-manager/build/config.json`.

 **How can I except clearing a specific storage?**

-Just remove it from `storageList` array.
+* Just remove it from `storageList` array.
+You should be aware of: an empty array means that all storages will be used during the managing.

-**How to clear all storage, but save the current user session without log out?**
+**How to clear all storages, but save the current user session without log out?**

-See [demo#5](https://github.com/asduser/app-version-manager/tree/master/demos/6-session-continue).
+* See [demo#5](https://github.com/asduser/app-version-manager/tree/master/demos/6-session-continue).
 If you use localStorage in your app to saving the major user data e.g. `access_token`, it's a good way to clear all data, but except this one.
 As a consequence, user won't be redirected to login page and could continue his session with updated application.

+**Why should do I set version-manager `main.js` file the first in list?**

+* When you run you application, version-manager checks current version and compares it with new one if needed.
+When a new build is available, the further application loading will be stopped and page reloads.
+As a result, the user doesn't see any content data while the version-manager is getting a new build.

+**I have several different tools which load initial data.
+Version-manager doesn't load always the first.
+Which is solution?**.

+* In this way, you may manually change request type to synchronous in `app-version-manager/main.js` file like this -> (`'GET', configPath, false`).
+Thus, all other scripts will be invoked only when version-manager loaded.

 ## Licence